rdevries-thoughtworks/leap_se/pages/docs/platform/guide/keys-and-certificates.md

 Working with SSH
 ================================

-Whenever the `leap` command nees to push changes to a node or gather information from a node, it tunnels this command over SSH.
+Whenever the `leap` command needs to push changes to a node or gather information from a node, it tunnels this command over SSH.
 Another way to put this: the security of your servers rests entirely on SSH.
 Because of this, it is important that you understand how `leap` uses SSH.

 SSH related files
 -------------------------------